minio/sidekick/README.md

 - Sidekick cache honors standard HTTP caching policies such as 'Cache-Control', 'Expiry' etc. specified in request and response directives.

 - GET requests with Range headers are not cached to keep the codebase simple.

+- Health-Check: Health check is provided at the path "/v1/health".
+It returns "200 OK" even if any one of the sites is reachable, else it returns "502 Bad Gateway" error.